cjr8020/dropwizard-res-server-spring-oauth2/README.md

 The service endpoint is fronted by a WebSEAL reverse proxy.

-Use any existing test account to access these resources.
+Use any existing TAM LDAP test account to access these resources.